 Laura Mercier

-The logo presents the brand name in a strictly styled font, supplemented by the names of two capitals, Paris and New York.
+The logo presents the brand name in a strictly styled font, supplemented by the names of two cities, Paris and New York.
 The lines and contrast between letter thickness emphasize the brand’s professionalism and elegance.

 Glossier